liliya0226/Mobile-Application-Development-Project/README.md

 ## Future improvement

 - Allows any changes made to the header in one of the screens—poopal, nutri, or weight—to be reflected in the headers of the other two screens
-- add update and delete opeartion for Nutri and Poopal and Add dogs sections
+- Add update and delete opeartion for Nutri and Poopal and Add dogs sections